ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Mediated through language and cultural tools
 - Structures meaning through semantic networks

-The Alpha Function serves as the transformer between these channels, converting raw sensory/emotional data (beta elements) into meaningful, thinkable content (alpha elements).
+The Alpha Function metabolizes raw sensory/emotional data (beta elements) into meaningful, thinkable content (alpha elements) through recursive coupling of Channel 2 symbolic material with Channel 1 embodied verification.
 Central Thesis: When reading AI text—particularly interactive dialogue—the brain does not choose one channel over the other.
-Instead, words (Channel 2) trigger embodied simulations (Channel 1), producing measurable somatic responses.
+Instead, words (Channel 2) can trigger embodied simulation that supports Channel 1 engagement, producing somatic responses.
 ## II.
 Theoretical Foundation
 ### A. Channel 1: Sensorimotor Processing
 The sources establish embodied cognition as foundational: